lemlac/mulem/docs/reference.md

 #### Contextual Parameters

-Functions may declare required context variables with `$name: type`.
+Functions may require context variables by declaring them with `$name: type`.
 These are resolved from the calling scope rather than passed as arguments.

 ```
 addContext() =